 Barts and The London School of Medicine and Dentistry

-Technology and medical science make many promises for the improvement of human health, whether in post-genomic medicine or rapid vaccine production.
-But today’s global health crises remind us that the root causes of good health lie in political, social, legal, and economic systems.
+As a degree with a global and population-based perspective, your learning will be underpinned by a commitment to principles of inclusion, diversity and social justice.
+While technology and medical science create many promises for the improvement of human health, whether in post-genomic medicine or rapid vaccine production, most of today’s global health crises – not least covid-19 – remind us that the root causes of good health lie in political, social, legal, and economic systems.
 This is a time of growing inequalities and of threats to sustainable development, and the issue of inequality is becoming more important in public, political, and academic debate.

-Doctors working not just in public health but all specialties need to understand how to address these developments.
-By taking a year away from your medical studies you step back to see the bigger picture of global health and get a better sense of the contributions you can go on to make in medicine.
-You will equip yourself with the tools both to analyse the causes of ill health and social determinants of disease and to use first principles to consider better policy options.
-Through the knowledge and analytic skills you develop, you gain the critical insights and evidence base from which to advocate on behalf of your patients and communities.
+All doctors, regardless of their specialty, should have a sound public health understanding.
+By taking a year away from your clinical studies, you step back to see the bigger picture of global health and get a better sense of the contributions you can go on to make in medicine.
+You will equip yourself with the tools both to analyse the causes of ill health and social determinants of disease, as well as using first principles to consider better policy options.
+Through the knowledge and analytic skills you develop, you gain the critical insights and an evidence base from which to advocate on behalf of your patients and communities.

-Based in Whitechapel in the heart of London’s East End, the Global Public Health Unit, which is part of the Barts and The London School of Medicine and Dentistry, brings together leading researchers and teachers in public health policy all of whom share a commitment to reducing health inequalities and promoting universal health care in and beyond the UK.
+Based in Whitechapel in the heart of London’s East End, the Centre for Global Public Health, which is part of the Barts and The London School of Medicine and Dentistry, brings together leading researchers and teachers in public health policy all of whom share a commitment to reducing health inequalities and promoting universal health care in and beyond the UK.
 It leads global health teaching in Barts and The London School of Medicine and Dentistry, the first UK medical school to include global health in the undergraduate medical curriculum.
-It also hosts the Global Health Network, which brings together academics, doctors, nurses and practitioners, and students working on local and global initiatives.

 - Completion of 2, 3 or 4 years of the MBBS course (1 or 2 years of a graduate entry programme).